 You have three main options for how to buy insurance.
 You can purchase it directly, use a captive agent, or work with an independent agent/broker.

 Almost every state requires drivers to carry a certain amount of bodily injury and property damage liability insurance.
 Together, they pay for other people’s expenses up to the limits of your policy after accidents that you cause.
-But the minimum amount of liability coverage isn’t always enough to cover others’ expenses after an accident, so if you’re in a good financial position, you should purchase higher liability limits than required by law.
+But the minimum amount of liability coverage isn’t always enough to cover others’ expenses after an accident, so you should purchase as much insurance as you can comfortably afford.

-Some states require drivers to purchase additional coverage beyond basic liability insurance, too.
-For example, several states require uninsured/underinsured motorist coverage, which pays for your expenses if you’re hit by a driver who is uninsured or doesn’t carry enough insurance to cover your costs.
-And if you live in a no-fault state, you’ll likely have to buy personal injury protection (PIP), which pays for your medical bills regardless of who is at fault in an accident.
+Several states also require uninsured/underinsured motorist coverage, which pays for your expenses if you’re hit by a driver who is uninsured or doesn’t carry enough insurance to cover your costs.
+Additionally, if you live in a no-fault state, you’ll likely have to buy personal injury protection (PIP), which pays for your medical bills regardless of who is at fault in an accident.